 Before discussing ways to improve sperm count, let’s talk about a few misconceptions.
 Some people think that you can get an idea of the quantity of sperm that is produced simply by looking at the amount of semen that is ejaculated.
 The volume of semen produced is not a measure of fertility.
 Semen is mostly seminal fluid so what you see visually with your eyes does not give you an accurate representation of how much sperm is contained in the semen sample.
 In order for a man to know what his sperm count is, he will need his semen sample looked at under the microscope.

 Some people think an uncircumcised penis can impair a man’s fertility.
 There is no correlation between circumcision and sperm count.
 Circumcision involves the removal of a flap of skin known as foreskin.
-While there may be debate over circumcision, fertility should not be one of the factors.
+While there may be debate over circumcision, fertility should not be one of the debate factors.
 Having or not having foreskin does not affect a man’s sperm count.

 Another misconception is that a guy can tell how fertile he is based on his sexual virility.
 Having a great sex drive might be nice, but it doesn’t improve a man’s fertility or sperm count.
 There are plenty of things that can affect a man’s sperm count, but sex drive is not one of them.

 Don’t smoke: Everyone knows that smoking is not good for your health.
-Research has shown that smoking not only harms your overall health, it can have damaging effects on your fertility as well.
+Research has shown that smoking not only harms your overall health, but it can also have damaging effects on your fertility as well.
 One study found that sperm count in men who smoke was around 17 percent lower than men who didn’t.

 Don’t use alcohol or drugs: Excessive alcohol or drug use can impair fertility.
 Men who consume large amounts of alcohol (more than 4 drinks in a day) may have problems not only with sperm count but with sexual activity in general.
 Besides the detrimental effect on fertility, heavy drinking may cause a man to not be able to have or maintain an erection or cause other sexual dysfunction.